 After the second rise is when you’ll eventually transfer your bread to the oven.
 The dough should look almost like it would be if it was baked.
 It should be fairly firm and show no bubbles on the outer crust.
 That happens when the dough is left too long to rise and the gas begins to escape from the inside.
 This is called “over-proofing”.
 If you were to bake a loaf like this, it would be flatter and denser because the important gases escaped before you put it in the oven.
 The key is to keep those gas bubbles intact and inside the dough to end up with a light airy texture.

-Which yeast should I use when I bake bread?
+Which yeast should I use when I bake my olive bread?

 There’s dry yeast and fresh yeast.
 Dry yeast is what you will see in every grocery store and it comes in little square envelopes or small jars.
 This is by far the most popular and easiest way to go when baking bread at home.
 Fresh yeast comes in a square block and feels like moist putty, and it smells.
 It’s mostly used in larger commercial bakeries where they need large quantities and they can use it quicker.
 Fresh yeat needs to be refrigerated and lasts only a few weeks at the most.